 The most important thing that a foster parent contributes is the willingness to help these children by providing a safe, stable, and loving atmosphere.
 To find out more about complete foster home licensing requirements, check out the Wisconsin administrative code chapter DCF 56.
 Caseworkers will ensure that you are following the foster care rules and policies and work closely with you in making sure you meet all requirements.

 How Does a Child End up in Foster Care Wisconsin?

 There are approximately 7,000 children in the foster care system in Wisconsin.
 As a result, the need for foster parents has increased substantially.
 Children end up in foster care for a variety of reasons.
 Sometimes it’s because they have been neglected or abused.
 Other times, it’s because a parent is in jail or cannot care for their children.
 These children range from infants to age 21.
 The children who are most in need of foster care are youth, sibling groups, and those that have special needs.

 How Can I Prepare for Foster Parenting?

-In addition, you may also be required to take classes, online courses, or read books related to trauma or foster care.
+Also, you may be required to take classes, online courses, or read books related to trauma or foster care.
 Being a successful foster parent means you will rely on many of these tools and training to help you as your parent.
-You will be given a set number of hours to complete in order to continue developing new skills.
+You will be given a set number of hours to complete to continue developing new skills.